TechnologyClassroom/SetupNotes/programs/Minetest.md

   in under a minute.
 Tears follow.
 Regular backup plans help mitigate this, but deleting tnt is easiest.
 The benefits of having tnt are heavily shadowed by the drawbacks.
+- Consider removing lava for a similar reason.
+Not as simple to do.
 - Multiplayer servers include chatting with strangers.
 Block the public servers.
-I include this functionality in the https://github.com/bluehillbgcb/hosts project.
+I include this functionality in the https://github.com/technologyclassroom/hosts project.
 It can also be modified through the minetest/builtin/ lua files.
 I do not remember what I changed to make that happen, sorry.
 - The main menus can be modified to remove the delete world button.
 This saves tears laters.
+- Rename `/killme` command to `/spawn`.
+- Disable PvP.

 The file minetest/builtin/mainmenu/tab_singleplayer.lua is the menu for singleplayer.